nahitorres/nahitorres/README.md

 👋 Hi, I'm Nahime and I recently obtained my Ph.D. in Information Technology at Politecnico di Milano.
 To obtain it I worked in different projects concerning environmental applications (Illegal Landfills Detection, Mountain Peaks Detection, Snow Estimation).
-During this journey I developed technical skills in Software Engineer, Mobile and Web Development,  Machine Learning, Computer Vision, as well as soft skills such as Communication, Project Management and Leadership.
+During this journey I developed technical skills in Software Engineering, Mobile and Web Development,  Machine Learning, Computer Vision, as well as soft skills such as Communication, Project Management and Leadership.

 ✨ About me: